 Whilst we have yet to review all the models independently, by reading this review you may pick up some information and insight that might apply to those other models and allow you to make a more informed purchasing decision.

-The 3 BIG Question about the Fairywill FW-917
+The 3 BIG questions about the Fairywill FW-917

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Fairywill FW-917.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Fairywill FW-917 review further down the page, or watch our review video.
+If you want more detail, you can read my full Fairywill FW-917 review further down the page, or watch my review video.

 1. Is there anything drastically wrong with this toothbrush?